-Type of development Statutory Requirements Additional publicity Application accompanied by Site notice display in at least one Neighbours and properties an Environmental Impact place on or near the land to considered likely to be affected Assessment (EIA) which the application relates for by the proposal notified by letter not less than 21 days; and given 21 days to respond.
-Development which is and contrary to the provisions of By publication of the notice in a the Local Plan newspaper circulating in the locality in which the land to which Development affecting a the application relates is situated. public right of way Du site notice diseleu in at least Neighbourg and properties Major development By site notice display in at least Neighbours and properties one place on or near the land to considered likely to be affected which the application relates for by the proposal notified by letter not less than 21 days; and given 21 days to respond. or By serving the notice on any adjoining owner or occupier; and By publication of the notice in a newspaper circulating in the locality in which the land to which the application relates is situated.
-Minor development/ By site display in at least one Neighbours and properties Householder/ place on or near the land to considered likely to be affected Certificate of Lawful Use by the proposal notified by letter Certificate of Lawith Ose which the application relates for not less than 21 days; and given 21 days to respond. or By letter to anyone sharing a boundary with the application site.
-Development affecting the The Secretary of State may Advertisement in newspaper; setting of a listed building prescribe requirements as to and publicity for applications for Site notice; planning permission in cases and where the local planning Neighbours and properties authority think that the considered likely to be affected development of land would affect by the proposal notified by letter the setting of a listed building. and given 21 days to respond.
-Development affecting the The Secretary of State may Advertisement in a newspaper; character or appearance of a prescribe requirements as to and conservation area publicity for applications for Site notice; planning permission in cases and where the local planning Neighbours and properties authority think that the considered likely to be affected development of land would affect by the proposal notified by letter the setting of a listed building. and given 21 days to respond.
+Type of development Statutory Requirements Additional publicity Application accompanied by Site notice display in at least one Neighbours and properties an Environmental Impact place on or near the land to considered likely to be affected Assessment (EIA) which the application relates for by the proposal notified by not less than 21 days; letter and given 21 days to Development which is and respond. contrary to the provisions By publication of the notice in a of the Local Plan newspaper circulating in the locality in which the land to Development affecting a which the application relates is public right of way situated.
+Major development By site notice display in at least Neighbours and properties one place on or near the land to considered likely to be affected which the application relates for by the proposal notified by not less than 21 days; letter and given 21 days to or respond.
+By serving the notice on any adjoining owner or occupier; and By publication of the notice in a newspaper circulating in the locality in which the land to which the application relates is situated.
+Minor development/ By site display in at least one Neighbours and properties Householder/ place on or near the land to considered likely to be affected Certificate of Lawful Use which the application relates for by the proposal notified by not less than 21 days; letter and given 21 days to or respond.
+By letter to anyone sharing a boundary with the application site.
+Development affecting the The Secretary of State may Advertisement in newspaper; setting of a listed building prescribe requirements as to and setting of a listed building publicity for applications for Site notice; and planning permission in cases where the local planning Neighbours and properties authority think that the considered likely to be affected development of land would by the proposal notified by affect the setting of a listed letter and given 21 days to building. respond.
+Development affecting the The Secretary of State may Advertisement in a newspaper; character or appearance of prescribe requirements as to and a conservation area publicity for applications for Site notice; planning permission in cases and where the local planning Neighbours and properties authority think that the considered likely to be affected development of land would by the proposal notified by affect the setting of a listed letter and given 21 days to building. respond.